clambodile/ssp-4w/lessons/hof/intro-to-hofs.md

     }
     var numbers = [1, 2, 3, 4];
     sumBy(numbers, square); // => 30
-    sumBy(numbers, cube); // => 100
+      //Note: you will have to create a function "square" that returns the square of an input number. sumBy(numbers, cube); // => 100
-    sumBy(numbers, function(number) {
+      //Note: you will have to create a function "cube" that returns the cube of an input number. sumBy(numbers, function(number) {
       return number * 4;
     });